rydooper/rydooper/README.md

 - a discord bot for translating english messages to russian
 - a program to predict a developer's salary, using machine learning!
 <br>
 Once these projects are complete, the repos will be made public!
+I am also in the process of learning React.
 <br>

 My other, past projects you may be interested in: